brandonlammey/Proj_1/README.md

 ## Documentation

-Click this link to view our documentation page: https://codedocs.xyz/brandonlammey/Project2/

-To generate and host this documentation page, we used CodeDocs.
-This service lets you document and publish code documentaion using Doxygen.

-Link to their website: https://codedocs.xyz/

-We also used JSDoc and Doxygen to generate local documentation files for our project.
+We used JSDoc to generate local documentation files for our project.

 Link to JSDoc website: http://usejsdoc.org/

-Link to Doxygen website: http://www.stack.nl/~dimitri/doxygen/index.html

 ## Sources & References